FAQs re: Graduate Admission

 Specific Ph.D. programs: I have primary faculty appointments in the Biological-Health and Developmental psychology programs.
 I have a secondary faculty appointment in the Clinical program.
 Therefore, I can accept students in the following tracks:

-*For the 2023-2024 admission cycle, I am especially interested in taking a student in one of these tracks.
+*For the upcoming admission cycle, I am especially interested in taking a student in this track.

 Q: Will you consider applicants in the joint Bio-Health/Clinical track?

 A: I’m prioritizing taking a student in the straight Biological-Health or joint Bio-Health/Developmental programs, but I will consider applicants interested in the joint Bio-Health/Clinical track who have a strong research fit with me.
 However, if you’re interested in clinical psychology research and training, please carefully consider whether my research program is the best fit.
-My lab does not study affective disorders, psychopathology, treatment, or interventions; we also don’t use neuroimaging methods nor study clinical populations (e.g., people with Alzheimer’s Disease or cancer, etc.).
+My lab does not study affective disorders, psychopathology, treatment, or interventions; we also don’t use neuroimaging methods nor study clinical populations.
 If you have research interests that touch on any of these areas, I am not the best research mentor for you and my lab will likely not provide the opportunities you’re seeking.
 Instead, I recommend checking out the Clinical faculty or Psychiatry faculty with appointments in Psychology.

 Q: What are you looking for in a prospective student?